MichaelAnthonyTorres/ravenous/README.md

 ## Technologies

 `VS Code` will be the code editor used for this project.
-Along with chrome dev tools and bootstrap for the styling.
+Along with chrome dev tools and CSS for the styling.

 ## What you need for this project